 SEM

 CL analysis often requires little or no sample preparation beyond that needed for general SEM imaging and analysis.
 Samples should be macroscopically flat and free from sample preparation-induced defects, e.g., scratches from mechanical polishing or ion-induced defects from focused ion beam (FIB) sample preparation methods.
-For FIB-prepared specimens, we recommend a clean-up step using broad argon beam milling, such as the PECS™ II or Ilion™ II system.
+We recommend a clean-up step for FIB-prepared specimens using broad argon beam milling, such as the PECS™ II or Ilion™ II system.

 CL in the SEM does allow the analysis of sub-surface features by providing the freedom to control the penetration depth of the incident electron beam.
-The depth below the surface is determined by the accelerating voltage of the SEM and depending on the sample extends the analysis range up to 5 – 10 μm.
+The accelerating voltage of the SEM determines the depth below the surface and, depending on the sample, extends the analysis range up to 5 – 10 μm.
 For this analysis, the interaction volume created by the electron beam must be able to access the region of interest.
-In some semiconductor devices, this may limit analysis to specific sample geometries or require a small degree of sample processing.
+Some semiconductor devices may limit analysis to specific sample geometries or require a small degree of sample processing.

-In many nanophotonic applications, surface plasmon polaritons are only supported at metal-dielectric interfaces (e.g., metal-vacuum surface); and any hydrocarbon contamination can lead to a dampening of the optical response and/or misleading results.
-For optimum results, we strongly recommend using a plasma cleaner (e.g., Solarus™ II) to prepare contamination-free surfaces.
+In many nanophotonic applications, surface plasmon polaritons are only supported at metal-dielectric interfaces (e.g., metal-vacuum surface); any hydrocarbon contamination can dampen the optical response and provide misleading results.
+We strongly recommend using a plasma cleaner (e.g., Solarus® II) to prepare contamination-free surfaces for optimum results.

 TEM

 CL requires little or no sample preparation beyond what is necessary for general TEM imaging and analysis.
-We recommend using an argon-milling system like the PIPS™ II to clean-up FIB-prepared specimens and remove gallium-induced defects.
-Plasma cleaning using a Solarus II plasma cleaner or similar system is recommended.
+We recommend using an argon-milling system like the PIPS™ II to clean up FIB-prepared specimens and remove gallium-induced defects.
+We also recommend plasma cleaning using a Solarus II plasma cleaner or similar system.
 In many specimens, the low intensity of the CL signal necessitates large probe currents, consequently leading to a higher rate of hydrocarbon contamination.

 When preparing semiconductor devices and materials, note that as the sample becomes thinner, the effect of surface recombination becomes increasingly important.
 In cases where the sample is thinner than the minority carrier diffusion length, surface recombination may quench the emission entirely.
-For semiconductor samples that contain heterostructures and other nanoscale features, the effect may be less severe as the bandgap alignment is often designed to prevent surface recombination.
+The effect may be less severe for semiconductor samples that contain heterostructures and other nanoscale features, as the band gap alignment is often designed to prevent surface recombination.

-In many nanophotonic applications, surface plasmon polaritons are only supported at metal-dielectric interfaces (e.g., metal-vacuum surface); and any hydrocarbon contamination can lead to a dampening of the optical response and/or misleading results.
-For optimum results, we strongly recommend using a plasma cleaner (e.g., Solarus™ II) to prepare contamination-free surfaces.
+In many nanophotonic applications, surface plasmon polaritons are only supported at metal-dielectric interfaces (e.g., metal-vacuum surface); any hydrocarbon contamination can dampen the optical response and provide misleading results.
+We strongly recommend using a plasma cleaner (e.g., Solarus® II) to prepare contamination-free surfaces for optimum results.

 Sample's contribution to image drift